Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Experiments

 \subsection{Dynamic Novel View Synthesis with Gaussians}

-We evaluate DGMarbles against the recent Dynamic 3D Gaussians ~\cite{luiten2023dynamic} and 4D Gaussians ~\cite{wu20234dgaussians}.
+We evaluate Gaussian Marbles against recent methods Dynamic 3D Gaussians ~\cite{luiten2023dynamic} and 4D Gaussians ~\cite{wu20234dgaussians}.
 We report the standard metrics mPSNR and LPIPs on novel view synthesis in ~\Cref{tab:gaussian-eval}.
-We see that DGMarbles significantly outperforms both Gaussian baselines on average across both datasets.
-In particular, DGMarbles significantly improves over baselines in settings with less multi-view information, \textit{i.e.} the iPhone evaluation without camera pose and the Nvidia Dynamic Scenes evaluation.
+We see that Gaussian Marbles significantly outperforms both Gaussian baselines on average across both datasets.
+In particular, Gaussian Marbles significantly improves over baselines in settings with less multi-view information, \textit{i.e.} the iPhone evaluation without camera pose and the Nvidia Dynamic Scenes evaluation.

-We visualize the results of DGMarbles and the baselines on the iPhone dataset (without camera pose) in ~\Cref{fig:teaser} and ~\Cref{fig:dycheck-nopose-qual}.
+We visualize the results of Gaussian Marbles and the baselines on the iPhone dataset (without camera pose) in ~\Cref{fig:teaser} and ~\Cref{fig:dycheck-nopose-qual}.
 As shown, the existing Gaussian baselines exhibit poor novel view synthesis in this monocular setting, further emphasizing their need for strong multi-view supervision.
 In particular, 4D Gaussians converges to a local minima, averaging the static information over all frames instead of correctly learning motion.
-On the other hand, the Gaussians in Dynamic Gaussians immediately diverge from the scene geometry, overfitting to the training view in a manner that does not correctly render into novel views.
-We also compare with depth warping ~\cite{Niklaus_CVPR_2020}, and show that, by tracking and aggregating the scene over a larger time horizon, DGMarbles covers more of the scene's content than per-frame warping, as illustrated in the missing/occluded regions in the first column in ~\Cref{fig:dycheck-nopose-qual}.
+On the other hand, the Gaussians in Dynamic Gaussians immediately diverge from the scene geometry, overfitting to the training view in a manner that does not correctly render into novel views. ~\Cref{fig:dycheck-nopose-qual} also offers a qualitative comparison with depth warping ~\cite{Niklaus_CVPR_2020}, showing that Gaussian Marbles aggregates and renders a greater portion of scene's content compared to single-frame warping.

-We additionally provide a qualitative comparison of DGMarbles and 4D Gaussians on a real-world video as shown in ~\Cref{fig:tiger-qual}.
-As illustrated, 4D Gaussians fails to overfit even on the training images.
-Instead, the method again falls into a blurry and static local minimum that averages frames in the video.
-In contrast, DGMarbles attains a high-quality reconstruction, and also exhibits reasonable novel-view synthesis and tracking.
+In ~\Cref{fig:tiger-qual}, we qualitatively compare Gaussian Marbles and 4D Gaussians on a real-world video of a tiger.
+While 4D Gaussians struggles to reconstruct the training sequence, Gaussian Marbles achieves high-quality reconstruction and novel-view synthesis.